-FFO, Adjusted FFO, EBITDA and Adjusted EBITDA do not represent cash generated from operating activities as determined by GAAP and should not be considered as alternatives to net income or loss, cash flows from operations or any other operating performance measure prescribed by GAAP.
-FFO, Adjusted FFO, EBITDA and Adjusted EBITDA are not measures of our liquidity, nor are FFO, Adjusted FFO, EBITDA and Adjusted EBITDA indicative of funds available to fund our cash needs, including our ability to make cash distributions.
+FFO, Adjusted FFO, EBITDA and Adjusted EBITDA do not represent cash generated from operating activities under GAAP and should not be considered as alternatives to net income or loss, cash flows from operations or any other operating performance measure prescribed by GAAP.
+FFO, Adjusted FFO, EBITDA and Adjusted EBITDA are not measures of our liquidity, nor are FFO, Adjusted FFO, EBITDA or Adjusted EBITDA indicative of funds available to fund our cash needs, including our ability to make cash distributions.
 These measurements do not reflect cash expenditures for long-term assets and other items that have been and will be incurred.
 FFO, Adjusted FFO, EBITDA and Adjusted EBITDA may include funds that may not be available for management's discretionary use due to functional requirements to conserve funds for capital expenditures, property acquisitions, and other commitments and uncertainties.

-We calculate FFO in accordance with standards established by the National Association of Real Estate Investment Trusts (NAREIT), which defines FFO as net income or loss (calculated in accordance with GAAP), excluding gains or losses from sales of real estate, items classified by GAAP as extraordinary, the cumulative effect of changes in accounting principles, plus depreciation and amortization (excluding amortization of deferred financing costs), and after adjustments for unconsolidated partnerships and joint ventures.
+We calculate FFO in accordance with standards established by the National Association of Real Estate Investment Trusts (NAREIT), which defines FFO as net income or loss (calculated in accordance with GAAP), excluding gains or losses from sales of real estate, impairment write-downs, items classified by GAAP as extraordinary, the cumulative effect of changes in accounting principles, plus depreciation and amortization (excluding amortization of deferred financing costs), and after adjustments for unconsolidated partnerships and joint ventures.
 We believe that the presentation of FFO provides useful information to investors regarding our operating performance because it measures our performance without regard to specified non-cash items such as real estate depreciation and amortization, gain or loss on sale of real estate assets and certain other items that we believe are not indicative of the performance of our underlying hotel properties.
-We believe that these items are more representative of our asset base and our acquisition and disposition activities than our ongoing operations, and that by excluding the effects of the items, FFO is useful to investors in comparing our operating performance between periods and between REITs.
+We believe that these items are more representative of our asset base and our acquisition and disposition activities than our ongoing operations, and that by excluding the effects of the items, FFO is useful to investors in comparing our operating performance between periods and between REITs that report FFO using the NAREIT definition.

-We further adjust FFO for certain additional items that are not in NAREIT's definition of FFO, including hotel property acquisition costs and costs associated with the departure of our former chief financial officer which are referred to as "Other charges included in general and administrative expenses" below.
-We believe that Adjusted FFO provides investors with another financial measure that may facilitate comparisons of operating performance between periods and between REITs.
+We further adjust FFO for certain additional items that are not in NAREIT's definition of FFO, including hotel property acquisition costs, costs associated with the departure of the Company's former Chief Financial Officer which are referred to as "other charges" below and acquisition costs related to the joint venture.
+We believe that Adjusted FFO provides investors with another financial measure that may facilitate comparisons of operating performance between periods and between REITs that make similar adjustments to FFO.

-The following is a reconciliation between net loss to FFO and Adjusted FFO for the year ended December 31, 2010 (in thousands, except share data):
+The following is a reconciliation of net loss to FFO and Adjusted FFO for the years ended December 31, 2011 and 2010 (in thousands, except share data):

-Year Ended ber 31, 2010
+2011 2010

 Funds From Operations ("FFO"):

-Net loss attributable to common shareholders \$ (1,217)
+Net loss attributable to common shareholders \$ (9,105) \$ (1,217)

-Depreciation 2,537
+Depreciation 11,909 2,537

+Adjustments for joint venture items 900

-FFO 1,320
+FFO attributable to common shareholders 3,704 1,320

-Hotel property acquisition costs 3,189
+Hotel property acquisition costs 7,706 3,189

 Other charges included in general and administrative expenses 345

+Adjustments for joint venture items 473

-Adjusted FFO \$ 4,854
+Adjusted FFO \$ 11,883 \$ 4,854

 Weighted average number of common shares

-Basic 6, 377,333
+Basic 13 3,280,149 6, 377,333

-Diluted 6, 377,333
+Diluted 13 3,280,149 6, 377,333